Zeex/sampgdk/README.md

 Introduction
 -------------

-The GDK (Gamemode Development Kit) is a library that allows you to write SA-MP gamemodes in C/C++.
+GDK (Gamemode Development Kit) is a C/C++ library that allows you to write SA-MP gamemodes in C/C++.
 It mirrors the Pawn scripting API provied by the SA-MP server and lets you handle various SA-MP events a.k.a callbacks in a similar fashion.